georgebarwood/RustWeb2/README.md

 unsafe-optim enables unsafe optimisations (should not cause any problem, but programmers are fallible).

+dynbox enables allocation of CExpPtr using Local bump allocator, requires nightly toolchain.

+log enables logging of various internal operations.

+log-bump enablles logging of bump allocation.

-For example this will install rustweb2 with unsafe optimisations enabled:
+For example

-cargo install rustweb2 -F unsafe-optim
+cargo +nightly install rustweb2 -F dynbox

 Links
 =====